Should Freshmen be First or Last in Line?

 This video describes priority registration at California community colleges.

-Henry Gee, vice president of student services at Rio Hondo College, told Whittier Daily News that the program will help new college students prepare for the career for which they are striving.
+Henry Gee, vice president of student services at Rio Hondo College, told Whittier Daily News that the program will help new college students prepare for the career they are striving for.
 Gee said, "Slots in the classes are so tight right now…if you show up and register last, there is hardly anything available.
-This really gives them a jumpstart in their career, taking the classes they want to take.”
+This gives them a jumpstart in their career, taking the classes they want to take.”

 Part of the problem community colleges face, according to a report in the Pasadena Star-News, is that budget cuts have forced the campuses to cut the number of class selections they can offer.
 This results in fewer courses that tend to fill up quickly, leaving freshmen out of luck.
 Some students may face delays of months – or even years – in completing coursework, preventing them from quickly moving onto a four-year institution or into the career of their choice.

-In addition to the early registration process, Rio Hondo students who maintain a 3.0-grade point average and take all the required classes will also be guaranteed admission to UC Irvine after their community college courses are complete.
-This ensures that motivated students can pursue their career goals, no matter what their background or financial situation might be.
+In addition to the early registration process, Rio Hondo students who maintain a 3.0 grade point average and take all the required classes will be guaranteed admission to UC Irvine after completing their community college courses.
+This ensures that motivated students can pursue their career goals, regardless of their background or financial situation.

-School leaders at Rio Hondo, UC Irvine, and the school district agree that this program will be a significant boost to students who might be the first in their families to attend college and are completely unfamiliar with the admission process.
-Manual Gomez, UC Irvine vice-chancellor of student affairs told the News, "UCI is maybe 30 miles from here.
+School leaders at Rio Hondo, UC Irvine, and the school district agree that this program will significantly boost students who might be the first in their families to attend college and are completely unfamiliar with the admission process.
+Manual Gomez, UC Irvine vice-chancellor of student affairs, told the News, "UCI is maybe 30 miles from here.
 UCLA is maybe 30 miles from here.
-But they might as well be 5,000 miles away in terms of the social reality and the social distance that some of these families and students actually must travel in their consciousness, in their development, in their confidence to arrive at the door of higher education."
+But they might as well be 5,000 miles away in terms of the social reality and the social distance that some of these families and students actually must travel in their consciousness, in their development, and in their confidence to arrive at the door of higher education."

 Other Options

-In addition to the pilot program currently offered at Rio Hondo, other community colleges are finding ways to help freshmen get the courses they need.
-According to the website for Cerro Coso College, also in California, students who graduate from high school with a high GPA and a few AP courses under their belts can be eligible for the college's honors program, which also provides priority registration.
-This program is designed to reward highly motivated students and also includes benefits throughout the student's time at Cerro Coso, as well as transfer arrangements to participating four-year institutions afterward.
+In addition to the pilot program offered at Rio Hondo, other community colleges are finding ways to help freshmen get the necessary courses.
+According to Cerro Coso College's website, in California, students who graduate from high school with a high GPA and a few AP courses under their belts can be eligible for the college's honors program, which also provides priority registration.
+This program is designed to reward highly motivated students.
+Also, it includes benefits throughout the student's time at Cerro Coso and transfer arrangements to participating four-year institutions afterward.

 This video describes how priority registration works at Sussex County Community College.

-Pierce College in Woodland Hills, California, offers priority registration to students who apply for admission to the college early in their senior year of high school.
-This gives early birds the chance to grab necessary courses before other students begin signing up.
-The deadline for early admission for Pierce is May 1st prior to the fall semester.
-The early admissions program is clearly explained on the college's website, so students can easily complete all the steps prior to the deadline.
+Pierce College in Woodland Hills, California, offers priority registration to students who apply for admission early in their senior year of high school.
+This gives early birds the chance to take necessary courses before other students begin signing up.
+The deadline for early admission for Pierce is May 1st, prior to the fall semester.
+The early admissions program is clearly explained on the college's website, so students can quickly complete all the steps before the deadline.

 Freshmen at community colleges frequently deal with the frustration of trying to register for courses whose seats have already been filled.
-This frustration may even result in some students dropping out of college before finishing their degree program and achieving their career goals.
-Fortunately, some colleges are creating new admission programs that allow freshmen to get the courses they need right away and increase their odds of academic success.
-Before you register for community college, find out what your college might do to help freshmen get the classes they need.
+This frustration may result in some students dropping out of college before finishing their degree program and achieving their career goals.
+Fortunately, some colleges are creating new admission programs that allow freshmen to get the necessary courses and increase their odds of academic success.
+Before registering for community college, find out what your college might do to help freshmen get the needed classes.

 Questions?
 Contact us on Facebook. @communitycollegereview